 The softer Calco and Desantis holsters require some minor cleaning and maintenance, but hold up well.
 There have been some complaints that the leather Calco in particular doesn't "fit" pieces, but that is generally resolved by a couple of weeks of wear, allowing the leather to stretch.

 Which holster do we like the best?

-Our choice for the best Glock 26 holster is the Desantis Pro Stealth Holster.
+Our choice for the best holster for the Glock 26 is the Desantis Pro Stealth Holster.
 Soft, light, and adjustable, this holster has sufficient support for extended wear, and an adequate restraint system to insure safe wearing and piece drawing as well.
-Optional hand use and position wearing also make this practical holster the user’s best choice for a variety of scenarios.
+Optional hand use and position wearing also make this practical holster the user's best choice for a variety of scenarios.

-WHAT IS THE BEST GLOCK 26 HOLSTER OPTION IN YOUR OPINION?
+WHAT IS THE BEST HOLSTER FOR THE GLOCK 26 IN YOUR OPINION?